 It’s worth noting that Google Ads can present your dashboard with campaigns that may not be a real snapshot of your campaigns.
 If you make changes to your ads or keywords mid-campaign, for example, it removes these from certain dashboard views.
 To put this into context, Google will deactivate any existing keywords you’ve changed if you’re viewing your campaigns.
 If you’re doing a weekly report for your team or client, and you’ve made changes to your campaigns, you want to report with the ‘all campaign’ views.
 This will make sure you’ve got any existing keywords that may have previously been used in the campaigns, which may have been removed.

-- As indicated in post #2 , you should have a campaign budget, and ideally, a weekly budget.
+- You should have a campaign budget, and ideally, a weekly budget.
 It’s always worth checking that your current spend is on target, or within the budget.
 By checking this every day, you’ll spot any campaigns that are using up a lot of the budget.
 If you need to increase your budget or the length of the campaign, this can be done in ‘AdGroup settings.’

 - The Cost Per Click (CPC) is the amount it costs you when someone clicks on your ad.
 This will vary per keyword based on the competitiveness.
 In each AdGroup, I’d recommend setting the maximum CPC per keyword, rather than setting an average for each keyword – remember you want to spend the least possible!